 An item revision is a specific version of an item.
 Whenever you modify an item, Dimensions CM creates and stores a new revision of the item.
 The revision includes the state that the item is in after being modified.
 The file associated with the item revision is stored in operating system libraries controlled by Dimensions CM.
 Every revision is tracked and stored separately, so you can make sure revisions are not accidentally lost.
 Every revision has a full set of attributes, such as modification date, reason for change, and author's name, stored in the Dimensions CM repository, which enables you to trace the history of all changes to an item.

-A directory item is an entire folder, including subfolders and files, that is compressed and stored in Dimensions CM as a single item.
+A directory item is an entire folder, including subfolders and files, compressed and stored in Dimensions CM as a single item.

-A virtual item is one that does not have its associated data file stored in Dimensions CM.
-When creating an item, you have the option to create a virtual item with no file content.
+A virtual item does not have its associated data file stored in Dimensions CM.
+It means that you can create items with no file content.
 Virtual items are used primarily for controlling hardware configuration items rather than software.
-You can use a virtual item to track all information about the hardware item using revisions, attributes, and relationships.
+You can use a virtual item to track all information about the hardware item with the help of revisions, attributes, and relationships.

 Work with items